Site Map

 - Local direct revenue

 Then came the Crash of 2008.
-In 2009 federal revenue dropped to 15 percent of GDP, state revenue collapsed to 4.5 percent of GDP (including $0.5 trillion in employee pension fund losses) and local revenue decreased to 6.4 percent of GDP.
-By 2015, federal revenue is projected to increase to 19 percent of GDP, state revenue to 9.5 percent of GDP and local revenue to 7 percent of GDP.
+In 2009 federal revenue dropped to 14.6 percent of GDP, state revenue collapsed to 4.4 percent of GDP (including $0.5 trillion in employee pension fund losses) and local revenue decreased to 6.4 percent of GDP.
+By 2016, federal revenue was 17.5 percent of GDP, state revenue was 8.0 percent of GDP and local revenue was 6.5 percent of GDP.
+In 2023 federal revenue was $4.44 trillion, state revenue was estimated to be $3.58 trillion, and local revenue was estimated to be $1.92 trillion.

 Revenue by Type